ankidroid/Anki-Android/Google-Summer-of-Code-2021.md

 So if you are an interested participant: Please add your **PUBLIC** contact information here in a list.

-I emphasized "public" because this information will be web-scraped, used by spammers etc etc. But we are an open source project so there is no hiding your identity completely - but you should think carefully about what specific contact methods you share.
+I emphasized "public" because this information will be web-scraped, used by spammers, etc. But we are an open-source project so there is no hiding your identity completely - but you should think carefully about what specific contact methods you share.

 ## List of interested participants